rgj40q/laughing-succotash/doc.md

 * *amit me maximen te* 'I love you very much.'
 * etc.

-where A is adverb type A phrase.

 ## §3.3

-ARGUMENT is either single noun/infinitive/gerund phrase, or multiple with parts separated by argument conjunction 'er'.
-Each may begin with an article ('le' or 'un').
+ARGUMENT is either single noun/infinitive/gerund phrase, or multiple with parts separated by argument conjunction *er*, *or*.
+Each may begin with an article (*le* or *un*).
 * // to do: examples

-Similarly, SUBARGUMENTS are separated by subargument conjunction 'eri'.
+Similarly, SUBARGUMENTS are separated by subargument conjunction *eri*, *ori*.
 * // to do: examples

-Similarly, SUBSUBARGUMENTS are separated by subsubargument conjunction 'eru'.
+Similarly, SUBSUBARGUMENTS are separated by subsubargument conjunction *eru*, *oru*.
 * // to do: examples

 ## §3.4